PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/mainbody_detection.en.md

 2. <b>Module Integration</b>

 The weights you produce can be directly integrated into the main body detection module.
 You can refer to the Python example code in [Quick Integration](#quick), simply replace the model with the path to your trained model.

+You can also use the PaddleX high-performance inference plugin to optimize the inference process of your model and further improve efficiency.
+For detailed procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).